-JWLM 390/490 - Directed Studio 3 credits (4.5 hours | Studio)
+JWLM 390/490 - Directed Studio

-Prerequisite: Only by consent of the Program Director in consultation with the instructor.
+Prerequisite: Only by consent of the Program Director in consultation with the instructor

 This course will allow students to work on an individual basis with one selected instructor.
 Each student will be responsible for initiating a program of study and with consultation define the direction, media, time limits and form of the final presentation.
 Each student's proposal will be approved in the form of a contract between the student and the instructor, with evaluation taking place at the end of each contract period.